 After navigating the congested and busy lanes and bylanes of Noida’s Sector 44, one is flooded with a sense of relief and positivity when they reach ‘Master Ji ki Haveli,’ and see a classroom full of enthusiastic students sitting in rapt attention.

-The classroom is part of a school called ‘Voice of Slums’ that has been founded by Dev Pratap Singh and Chandni Khan.
+The classroom is part of an NGO called ‘Voice of Slums’ that has been founded by Dev Pratap Singh and Chandni Khan.

 About ten years ago, Dev was one among the 7 lakh underprivileged children dealing with drug addiction on the streets of Madhya Pradesh.